BDC Hamburger Icon

 Installing and getting to know PSWindowsUpdate

-PSWindowsUpdate is a community module that’s available via the PowerShell Gallery.
+PSWindowsUpdate is a community PowerShell module available via the PowerShell Gallery.
 In your PowerShell session, run Install-Module PSWindowsUpdate to download and install the latest version.
 The download should be quick.
-Once downloaded, the module’s commands should be available to you.
-Then, when you run Get-Command -Module PSWindowsUpdate, you’ll see that you can do a lot of things besides installing patches.
+Once it’s downloaded, the module’s commands will be available to you.
+To view all available commands, run Get-Command -Module PSWindowsUpdate, and you’ll notice that you can perform many tasks beyond installing patches.

 FYIDid you know